nirus/Angular-Route-Injector/README.md

 # Angular-Route-Injector
 ======================

-ARI is a light weight Angular add-on framework that is used in conjuction with ui-router
+ARI is a light weight Angular add-on plugin that is used in conjuction with ui-router.

 ui-router Link : https://github.com/angular-ui/ui-router

-It is a helper framework that is designed to inject the controller scripts on-demand thus reducing the memory foot pripts caused due the prefetched Angular controller modules.
+It is a helper plugin that is designed to inject the controller scripts on-demand thus reducing the memory foot pripts caused due the prefetched Angular controller modules.

 This is a AMD approach to inject controller on demand

 ## Documentation and Support:

-I am glad to get the suggesstion or improvements on this framework.
+I am glad to get the suggesstion or improvements on this plugin.
 I welcome developers to add functionality, make this as a rich plugin with plethora of features.

 Raise a question on stackoverflow and mail me the link or raise a issue on github.